junaids-lab/aks-demo/README.md

 1.  **Create a New Variable Group**: Create a new Variable Group in the Azure DevOps library (e.g., `team-alpha-prod-vars`) with the specific names and location for the new team's cluster.
 2.  **Provision the New Cluster**: Run the `azure-pipelines-infra.yml` pipeline manually and select the new variable group.
 This creates an isolated cluster for the new team.
-3.  **Provide Credentials**: Give the application team credentials (e.g., a Service Principal) with permissions to push Docker images to your Azure Container Registry.

 ---